C.F. Monterrey: 1970s

 In the 1971–72 tournament the club qualified for the play-offs which had been introduced a few years back.
 The club would lose in quarterfinals to Club América 2–1 on aggregate.
 The following year the club missed out on the playoffs, finishing tied for 5th with Veracruz and Guadalajara each with 32 points.
 The following season the club managed to qualify for the quarterfinals where they once again were eliminated, this time by Atlético Español 5–6 on aggregate.

 Monterrey played its first match in international tournaments on 5 July 1975 in the 1975 CONCACAF Champions' Cup when they defeated Canadian club Serbian White Eagles FC by a score of 2–0.

 In the 1975–76 tournament the club finished in first place with a total of 44 points by means of 16 wins, 12 draws and 10 losses.
 In quarterfinals the club played Cruz Azul and won 7–2 on aggregate.
-In the semifinals the club played against Guadalajara who eliminated them, 2–3 on aggregate.
+In the semi-finals the club played against Guadalajara who eliminated them, 2–3 on aggregate.
 During 1975, the Portuguese superstar Eusébio played for the club.

 In the 1976–77 and 1977–78 seasons, the club failed to qualify for the playoffs, finishing 4th both times.
 In the 1978–79 tournament the club once again qualified to the playoffs finishing 1st in group one with a total of 40 points by means of 14 wins 12 draws and 12 losses.
 This time a short tournament was played by the best 8 teams in the league who were then split into 2 groups.
 Monterrey was placed in group 2 along with Pumas, Tigres and Zacatepec.
 After 6 rounds of play the club finished in 3rd place with 6 points, just 2 points behind Pumas who went on to lose against Cruz Azul, the winners of the other group.

 In the following season the club finished 3rd in group 1 with 34 points but failed to qualify for the playoffs again.
 The decade came to an end with "Rayados" having shown great effort, as they qualified a couple times for the playoffs, but failed to win their first league title.

 1980s

-1986 was the first time than Monterrey won the Liga MX title.
-Due to the 1986 FIFA World Cup, the Mexican league was splitted in two short tournaments: PRODE 86 and México 86.
+1986 was the first time that Monterrey won the Liga MX title.
+Due to the 1986 FIFA World Cup, the Mexican league was split in two short tournaments (as they are today): PRODE 86 and México 86.
 In México 86, the team was commanded by the coach Francisco Avilán and ended at the top spot of the Group 2 and qualified to the Liguilla with Tampico Madero, Cruz Azul and Chivas Guadalajara.
-In the Liguilla, thrashed 6-0 in aggregate against Atlante in the quarter-finals and eliminated Guadalajara by 2-0 aggregated at semifinals.
-In the final, the Rayados won the title defeating Tampico Madero by 3-2 on agregate.
+In the Liguilla, thrashed 6–0 in aggregate against Atlante in the quarter-finals and eliminated Guadalajara by 2–0 aggregated at semi-finals.
+In the final, the Rayados won the title defeating Tampico Madero by 3–2 on agregate.

 In the year 1989, the anthem of Rayados was created by composer Luis Aguilé.
 It is considered by Monterrey's fans as one of the symbols of identity of the team.